michaelthatsit/mod/44-45mm ball/README.md

 Q: Layer height? \
 A: 0.2 mm

-Q: What the standard mod? \
+Q: What is the standard mod? \
 A: It is the original case modified top fit the BTUs.
 All you need is to reprint the top part.

 Q: What is the short mode? \